 Frequency and duration of physical therapy is condition dependent.
-At your first appointment your physical therapist will take a thorough medical history and take objective measurements to develop a plan of care, discuss your prognosis and anticipate an approximate frequency and duration of treatment.
-Most conditions will require once weekly sessions and progress to longer intervals between visits as the patient becomes more independent with their home exercise program and progressing towards discharge.
+At your first appointment, your physical therapist will take a thorough medical history and take objective measurements to develop a plan of care, discuss your prognosis, and anticipate an approximate frequency and duration of treatment.
+Most conditions will require once weekly sessions and progress to longer intervals between visits as the patient becomes more independent with their home exercise program and progresses towards discharge.

 Is physical therapy covered by insurance?

 Most insurance plans cover physical therapy services; however, it is the responsibility of the patient to verify their coverage.
 We suggest that you contact your insurance company and inquire about your benefits.
 Your insurance company should explain your deductible, co-pay, or co-insurance, as well as any limitations to your benefits such as possible visit limits per year.
 Some insurances may require precertification.
 If this is the case, you must alert us prior to your first appointment.
 Payment for physical therapy services provided is ultimately the

 Are you in-network with my insurance company?

 We are in-network with BlueCross BlueShield PPO.
 We will submit your claims to BCBS and then bill you for any outstanding charges due.

 What about Medicare?